-8.5.
-Costs of Investing in Units in Other Collective Investment Schemes (CIS)
+7.5.
+Costs of Investing in Units in Eligible CIS

-These are the costs associated with holding units or shares of CIS - including their ongoing charges and any one-off costs (e.g. subscription and/or redemption fees).
-The payment of these will be taken in accordance with each specific CIS payment schedule as articulated in their prospectus
+These are the costs associated with holding units or shares of Eligible CIS - including their ongoing charges and any one-off costs (e.g. subscription and/or redemption fees).
+The payment of these will be taken in accordance with the prospectus for each specific Eligible CIS.

-If the ICAV invests in units or shares of CIS that are managed directly or indirectly by the Investment Manager itself or a company with which it is linked by way of common management or control or by way of a direct or indirect stake of more than 10% of the capital or votes, then there will be no duplication of management subscription or repurchase fees between the ICAV and the CIS scheme into which the ICAV invests.
-In derogation of this, if the ICAV invests in shares of HSBC UCITS ETFs PLC then there may be duplication of management fees for any Sub-Funds.
-The maximum total management fees charged both to the relevant Sub-Fund and to the ICAV will be disclosed in the annual report of the ICAV.
+If the ICAV invests in units or shares of Eligible CIS that are managed directly or indirectly by the Investment Manager itself or a company with which it is linked by way of common management or control or by way of a direct or indirect stake of more than 10% of the capital or votes, then there will be no duplication of management subscription or repurchase fees between the ICAV and the CIS scheme into which the ICAV invests.